 Putting the spotlight on accessories

-Want a living room full of rich colors and details that still looks put together?
+Want a living room full of rich colours and details that still looks put together?
 The key is a mix of courage and cohesion.
 Don’t be afraid to be bold, but keep it all in balance with a few tried-and-true design guidelines.
 Take these cushions, for instance.
-Different patterns but similar colors.
+Different patterns but similar colours.
 Sticking to a palette is a secret to successful mixing and matching.